eden-brekke/eden-brekke/README.md

 ## 🎉 &nbsp; Hey There!
 I’m Eden, pleased to have you here!

-I am a Full Stack software developer, virology research scientist, and life long learner who thrives in fast paced environments.
-I am passionate about science and using the power of research and technology to push for the betterment of society and the world.
-I want to use my knowledge and drive to push for an impactful change.
-My background is in microbiology and mentorship.
+I am a Full Stack Software Developer with a strong foundation in both technology and scientific research.
+With a background in microbiology and virology, I bring a unique perspective to problem-solving, emphasizing precision, analytical thinking, and an eagerness to innovate.
+I thrive in fast-paced environments, constantly pushing myself to learn and adapt, and I am passionate about leveraging research and technology to drive impactful change.
+My goal is to apply my technical expertise and dedication to contribute meaningfully to cutting-edge projects and organizations that aim to make a difference in society.

 ### 🔗 Connect with me
 I love making connections, and would like to hear from you!
 Reach out to me on the following Social Accounts